Q&A: How do I handle criticism?

 Every month, I publish an answer to a reader’s question.
 Here’s a transcript of my answer to the reader’s question about how I handle criticism.

 Thank you for your question.
-It somewhat depends on who is giving the feedback and whether I’ve asked for it.
-I can appreciate criticism, for example, if it’s meant to help me improve or see things from a different perspective.
-Ultimately, criticism, just like creativity, is shaped by how someone views the world—nothing more, nothing less.
-That means others might see specific things I don’t, and vice versa.
+I appreciate criticism, for example, if it’s meant to help me improve or see things from a different perspective.
+Ultimately, criticism is shaped by how someone views the world—nothing more, nothing less.

-I think it’s about finding a balance between a sense of pride in what I’ve created, and the desire to grow and refine my work.
-It’s a learning process, but ultimately I try to recognize the constructive parts and take them to heart and use them as fuel to do even better next time.
+Yet when the criticism isn’t constructive, or when I didn’t ask for it, it can definitely feel a bit discouraging, especially if I’ve already put a lot of effort into an idea.
+I think it’s about finding a balance between a sense of pride, and the desire to grow and refine my work.
+It’s a learning process, which often involves some messiness, but ultimately, I try to recognize the constructive parts and use them as fuel to do even better next time.

 How about you?
 How do you usually feel when you get critical feedback?
 Let me know in the comments.